General Education Professional Learning Communities

-Faculty, Full-Time Lecturers, and Part-Time Lecturers who currently teach in or will be teaching in one of the three GE categories are eligible to apply for the General Education Assessment Learning Communities.
+Faculty, Full-Time Lecturers, and Part-Time Lecturers who teach in or will be teaching in one of the three GE categories are eligible for the General Education Assessment Learning Communities.

 The General Education Program is forming professional learning communities for each of its core categories.
 These learning communities will be persistent and are opportunities to share learning activities and enrich our GE teaching and learning practices at EMU.
-Our goal is to put in place the infrastructure for three new communities: Natural Sciences, Social Sciences, and Humanities.
-These will join the existing communities for Quantitative Reasoning and Effective Communication (Speech and Writing).
+Our goal is to put in place the infrastructure for three new communities: Global Awareness, US Diversity, and Arts.
+These will join the existing communities for Quantitative Reasoning, Effective Communication (Speech and Writing), Natural Sciences, Social Sciences, and Humanities.

 - Stephanie Casey, Professor of Mathematics Education